 Because I always enjoy wreaths that have a natural feel, I added dried salal leaves and some golden grasses.
 A beautiful gold bow completes the look.

-Here’s a neat trick: Place a command hook upside down on the back of the mirror.
-That’s how you hang the ribbon that is attached to the wreath.
+Here's a handy tip.
+Place a command hook upside down on the back of the mirror.
+That's how you hang the ribbon attached to the wreath.

 I hope this has inspired you to decorate for the holidays.
 Even a simple wreath like this one makes your home a little extra warm at this special time of year.